Dating in college is pretty much inevitable, unless you’ve pledged to be single for the tenure of your college career.

 - Go to a school sporting event together: Why not show a little school pride and hit up your college’s sporting event together.
 Tickets are usually free and it’s another way to share something in common.
-Or hey, maybe you’re not into sporting events and that’s ok too, get a few extra bonus points from your guy as he explains the game to you and you show interest!
-It might be the other way around too (;
+Or hey, maybe you’re not into sporting events – that’s okay too, get a few extra bonus points from your guy as he explains the game to you and you show interest!
+It might be the other way around, too.

 - Make a scavenger hunt just for fun: One of the best date ideas in college!
 Talk about fun and adventurous, a scavenger hunt is a good way to show you’ve been listening and can show off all the places and things the person you like is into.
 They’ll be blown away by your effort to sweep them off their feet.
 Make sure you switch off who does it each time, you can even make a tradition out of this!

-- Go to your campus gym and do a free activity together: Going to the gym together doesn’t have to mean you necessarily ‘workout’ together.
+- Go to your campus gym and do a free activity together: Going to the gym together doesn’t have to mean you necessarily ‘work out’ together.
 You can go play a game of tennis, hit up the racquetball courts, or even go rock climbing, depending on what your gym offers.
 It’s a great way to get physically active and have fun together at the same time.
 You can break a sweat, laugh a lot (yes, with and at each other), and maybe learn something new!
 If you’d rather exercise in private, here’s a roundup of workouts you can do at home.

-- Binge watch a tv series together: Most people have a laundry list of TV series they want to watch but haven’t gotten to yet.
+- Binge watch a TV series together: Most people have a laundry list of TV series they want to watch but haven’t gotten to yet.
 So start by picking one you both haven’t seen and start bingeing.
-You can make this a ritual and you can choose to only watch that particular series together.
-Either way, it’s a great topic of conversation to bond over, and they say if you’re into the same type of TV shows, it could be a match made in heaven..well, okay, that’s not a saying but it should be.
+You can make this a ritual, or you can choose to only watch that particular series together.
+Either way, it’s a great topic of conversation to bond over, and they say if you’re into the same type of TV shows, it could be a match made in heaven.
+Well, okay, that’s not a saying but it should be.
 Here’s a list of bingeworthy Netflix shows to get you started.

-- Study together: Okay, this obviously sounds incredibly boring, and I’m sure you’re thinking ‘c’mon studying is not a date idea in college,’ but it can be kind of fun to study with the person you like.
-However, you must make a promise you won’t distract each other too much, only when you’re taking breaks!
-If you’re studying different topics, explaining what it is your studying for to the other person can actually help you understand it at a deeper level.
+- Study together: Okay, this obviously sounds incredibly boring, and I’m sure you’re thinking “C’mon, studying is not a date idea in college,” but it can be kind of fun to study with the person you like.
+However, you must make a promise you won’t distract each other too much; only when you’re taking breaks!
+If you’re studying different topics, explaining what it is you’re studying to the other person can actually help you understand it at a deeper level.
 So actually, it’s a major win for both of you and your GPAs.
 Plus it’s nice to have someone you can goof around with so studying isn’t SO miserable.

-- Watch a movie you’ve seen a bunch of times and try to make memes from it then post them to Reddit: Sorry for getting oddly specific on you….but c’mon, how do you think memes come about?
+- Watch a movie you’ve seen a bunch of times, try to make memes from it, then post them to Reddit: Sorry for getting oddly specific on you…. but how do you think memes come about?
 People like you posting things to Reddit that just stick!
 Make sure you both know the movie pretty well and get creative.
 It can be a good exercise to laugh at each other and also appreciate each other’s sense of humor!

 - Interview each other for fun and record it: This one is only relevant if you’ve had several dates under your belt and it’s starting to get serious.
 Or maybe you’re actually in a relationship.
 But either way, doing an interview and asking each other a mix of serious and not so serious questions can be a really fun and really telling date idea in college.
 The best part about recording it is if things get more serious you will have that memory forever to reminisce on.